hanaacharania/2048-Solver/README.md

+# 2048 Solver Using Expectimax and Monte Carlo Policy Evaluation AI Algorithms

+# Instructions from andersqiu on how to run GUI
 # Introduction
 A GUI 2048 implementation written in Python and tkinter library.
 Both Python 2.x and Python 3.x are supported.